Bs928f/CPS-Final/README.md

 # CPS-Final
 # by Vishnu the God and Reese DeWhat
-This is pur final project.
+This is our final project.
 We are bad.